free shipping available for select units!

 As with most numbers and degree of measurements, this differs in Europe, where they use ESEER (European Seasonal Energy Efficiency Ratio).

-HSPF and EER
+HSPF And EER

 You will undoubtedly come across a couple of other lesser known acronyms referring to the energy efficiency of air conditioners – HSPF and EER.
 Although they are not used in this calculator, it is still useful to know what they are.

 Heat pumps are also rated by the HSPF rating (in addition to SEER).
-Due to the ability of a heat pump to operate in both directions (which means it can pump warm air from the inside to the outside for cooling as well as pumping warm air from outside to the inside to heat your home), it is given an HSPF rating which stands for Heating Seasonal Performance Factor
+Due to the ability of a heat pump to operate in both directions (which means it can pump warm air from the inside to the outside for cooling as well as pumping warm air from outside to the inside to heat your home), it is given an HSPF rating which stands for Heating Seasonal Performance Factor.

 HSPF is similar to SEER in the fact that the calculations are similar (dividing the total BTU required to heat a home during a typical season by the total amount of energy the heat pump consumes in watt-hours).